buildfirst/buildfirst/ch08/07_dom-interaction-testing/README.md

 ![mind-the-gap.jpg][1]

 This example sets up a _Event Bar_, where numbers go to get a round.
-The implementation is fully tested.
+The implementation is fully written, and tested, using Common.JS, Sinon, and `tape`, just like our previous examples.
+The fact that our code interacts with the DOM does not impede us from using CJS style modules and Browserify.

 In order to run this example, you'll need to _browserify_ the code, as we learned in [**ch08e02** `tape` In The Browser][3].